VILENS: Visual, Inertial, Lidar, and Leg Odometry for All-Terrain Legged Robots: Introduction

 \subsection{Motivation}

 Our work is motivated by the challenges and limitations of state estimation for the deployment of legged robots in extreme environments, as illustrated in \Figure \ref{fig:platforms-overview}.
-The DARPA SubT Challenge involves the deployment of a team of autonomous robots navigating unknown, dark, and unstructured underground environments.
+The DARPA Subterranean (SubT) Challenge \cite{Tranzatto2021cerberus} involves the deployment of a team of autonomous robots navigating unknown, dark, and unstructured underground environments.
 In such scenarios, individual sensor modalities can fail (\eg due to camera blackouts or degenerate geometries for lidar), so robust sensor fusion is paramount.
-Additional requirements include limited computational budget and the need for high frequency output to update the local footstep planner.
+Additional requirements include limited computational budget and the need for high-frequency output to update the local footstep planner.
 For these reasons, we aim to use all of the sensors available on the robot (IMU, kinematics, lidar, and camera) to form constraints for lightweight sliding window optimization, as it can be more accurate than filter-based approaches \cite{Dellaert2017}.

 When both lidar and camera fail at the same time, IMU integration alone would rapidly lead to divergence.
-Leg kinematics can prevent this, but special care has to be taken to fuse it with the other sensors in an effective way, especially in presence of foot impacts and terrain deformation. \Figure \ref{fig:position-drift-motivation} shows this effect on the ANYmal B300 robot traveling over different terrains.
-Two different kinematic-inertial estimators suffer from continuous elevation drift which is approximately linear. \etalcite{Fahmi}{Fahmi2021} demonstrated that this drift can be caused by nonrigid, and nonstatic interaction of the legs and terrain during contact events.
+Leg kinematics can prevent this, but special care has to be taken to fuse it with the other sensors in an effective way, especially in the presence of foot impacts and terrain deformation. \Figure \ref{fig:position-drift-motivation} shows this effect on the ANYmal B300 robot traveling over various terrains.
+Two different kinematic-inertial estimators suffer from continuous elevation drift, which is locally approximately linear (see dashed lines in \Figure \ref{fig:position-drift-motivation}). \etalcite{Fahmi}{Fahmi2021} demonstrated that this drift can be caused by nonrigid, and nonstatic interaction of the legs and terrain during contact events.

+An example of a foot contact event on soft gravel is shown in \Figure \ref{fig:foot-contact-sequence}.
+The contact point was nonstatic throughout the entire sequence, violating the key assumption of most leg odometry algorithms.
+This is mainly due to deformation of the ground and rubber foot, as well as the nonzero contact point size (the foot has a hemispherical profile).
+This can be considered as a systematic modeling error.
+Drift will be accumulated each time the robot steps on this terrain, leading to a biased estimate.